Pedestrian Hit By Car In Michigan: Legal Rights Explained

 What are the statute of limitations for filing a lawsuit?

-In Michigan, the statute of limitations (time limit) for filing claims after a pedestrian was hit by a car vary depending on the type of compensation you seek.
+In Michigan, the statute of limitations (time limit) for filing claims after a pedestrian was hit by a car varies depending on the type of compensation you seek.
 For no-fault benefits, which cover medical expenses, lost wages, and related costs, you generally have one year from the date of the accident—or from when the expense occurred—to file a claim.
 Missing this deadline may result in losing your right to those benefits.
 If you want to pursue compensation for pain and suffering or other damages through a lawsuit against the at-fault driver, you typically have three years from the date of the accident to file your claim.
 It’s important to keep these deadlines in mind and consult with an attorney promptly, as exceptions may apply based on individual circumstances.

 Watch A Video On This Topic